How to Make a Cartoon: A Complete Production Guide

 Define the full visual language, not just the character

-- Color palette rules: primary, secondary, and accent colors
+- Color rules: primary, secondary, accent

 - Background logic: flat scenes, perspective rooms, abstract environments, or UI-heavy layouts